 The National Cancer Data Base (NCDB) is a joint program of the ACoS and the American Cancer Society (ACS).
 NCDB collects oncology outcomes data from more than 1,500 Commission-accredited cancer programs in the United States (U.S.) and Puerto Rico.
 Approximately 70 percent of all newly diagnosed cases of cancer in the U.S. are tracked at the local level and reported to the NCDB.
 Since 1989, NCDB contains approximately 29 million records from hospital cancer registries nationwide.

-Early Diagnosis, Excellent Outcomes
+Early Diagnosis, Outcome Measures

 Recent data and quality indicators that demonstrate our hospital’s growing cancer services and exceptional screening, diagnostic and treatment capabilities include:

 - In 2015, more patients at Doylestown Health were diagnosed at an early stage (Stage 0 through 2) for colon (56%) as compared with NCDB (51%).

 - In 2015, 76% of patients at Doylestown Health presents at early stages of prostate cancer.
 By vigilantly screening the male population between the ages of 40 and 69, Doylestown Health proves it ability to diagnose the majority of men at early stages, with the potential for cure.